File Setup Guide

 Spell Check: Professional design programs have a built-in spell check capability, but they are not infallible.
 In addition to spelling consider grammar and punctuation, and certainly your phone numbers, address and other information that the spell check program is unable to help with.
 It is always a good idea to have one or more additional people examine your document for errors you may have overlooked.

 Double Check Images: Make sure all images and special effects are high resolution.

 Bleed and Margins: Confirm that bleed and margin areas are ample.

 Bindery: Note the position of any bindery functions (such as folding or hole-punching) and how they will interact with the placement of your designs.

 Since there are many different software packages and file formats that can be used to create artwork, it is very important that you export your file as a PDF.
 This will embed all the document fonts and images we need to print your document.
 A PDF file helps us see exactly what you have intended for the final printed piece.

-You final PDF should include Crop Marks and Bleed Area.
+You final PDF should be a High Quality Print (@ 300 dpi).
+The file should include Crop Marks and Bleed Area.
 When exporting your PDF, be sure these items are configured properly so they show in the final file.

 Below are correct export settings when using Adobe InDesign.
 The export dialog box will be similar in other Adobe products.
 Select High Quality Print from the standard presets and then be sure to tick checkmarks next to Crop Marks and Use Document Bleed Settings as shown below.